yzpaul/ExpenseOwl/README.md

 ### Progressive Web App (PWA)

-ExpenseOwl can be installed as a Progressive Web App on desktop and mobile devices.
+The frontend of ExpenseOwl can be installed as a Progressive Web App on desktop and mobile devices.
 To install:

 - Desktop: Click the install icon in your browser's address bar
 - iOS: Use Safari's "Add to Home Screen" option in the share menu